|

 the road extending for about a half-mile in either direction.
 There were

 no power lines.
-It could have been a set out of a picture book and Jack
+It could have been a set out of a book and Jack

 mused that that may well have been from where the town's designers took